insideout/ai/_posts/_archive/2020-01-08-a-neural-network-as-an-anchor-point.md

 ---
 category: news
 title: "A neural network as an anchor point"
-excerpt: "But so far, nobody has come up with a way to resolve this elemental dilemma,\" Renner says.
-At first, the idea that artificial intelligence might be able to help seems surprising.
-After all, neural networks—the key element of artificial intelligence—effectively operate like a black box.
-You can teach them to recognize faces on photos ..."
+excerpt: "At first, the idea that artificial intelligence might be able to help seems surprising.
+After all, neural networks—the key element of artificial intelligence—effectively operate like a black box."
 publishedDateTime: 2020-01-08T14:09:00Z
 webUrl: "https://phys.org/news/2020-01-neural-network-anchor.html"
 ampWebUrl: "https://phys.org/news/2020-01-neural-network-anchor.amp"